-Former Apple intern Christian Selig says he wasn’t glad about the choice of iOS apps for surfing Reddit, so he determined to build his own.
-The developer this week released his very own Reddit purchaser known as Apollo, which offers a fantastically designed browsing revel in for both iPhone or iPad, in addition to customizable gestures, a media viewer, a complete Markdown writing editor and different capabilities inspired by means of Reddit user feedback.
+Former Apple intern Christian Selig says he wasn’t glad about iOS apps’ choice for surfing Reddit, so he determined to build his own.
+The developer this week released his very own Reddit purchaser known as Apollo, which offers a fantastically designed browsing revel in for both iPhone or iPad, in addition to customizable gestures, a media viewer, a complete Markdown writing editor, and different capabilities inspired utilizing Reddit user feedback.

 From the main display screen (Posts), you’re capable of browsing the Reddit homepage in either an accelerated or compact mode.
-The former is the default and is a better experience for viewing the imagery and motion pictures accompanying the posts, however, if you select a denser appearance, you could transfer over to compact mode from the “extra” button at the pinnacle-right of the display screen.
+The former is the default and is a better experience for viewing the imagery and motion pictures accompanying the posts; however, if you select a denser appearance, you could transfer over to compact mode from the “extra” button pinnacle-right of the display screen.

 Related Articles :

 - iOS 11’s blue bar will shame apps that overzealously access your location

 - World’s first self-driving taxis officially hit the road

 - Why large investment in property at a young age could be risky

 - iOS 11’s new ‘App of the Day feature can rocket downloads by over 2,000%